 If you or a loved one has sustained an injury in a boating or jet ski accident, it is important to seek advice from an experienced and motivated accident lawyer in Las Vegas Nevada.
 Having someone who understands the process review your case can help you determine whether you are able to seek compensation from the responsible party.

-Call an Accident Lawyer in Las Vegas Nevada If You’ve Been Injured
+Boating Accident Attorney in Las Vegas Nevada

 With over 15 years of experience handling personal injury cases of all sorts, you can ensure the lawyers at Harris & Harris have the resources, dedication and expertise to represent you.
-If you have been injured in any type of accident, give us a call to speak to an accident lawyer in Las Vegas Nevada on (702) 384-1414 or toll free on 1800 393-2350.
+If you have been injured in any type of boating accident, give us a call to speak to an accident attorney in Las Vegas Nevada on (702) 384-1414 or toll free on 1800 393-2350.
 You can also fill out our online contact form here.